pc-john/vkperf/ListOfTests.md

 ## Matrix performance

 The matrix performance tests use one to five matrices in vertex or geometry shader.
-Matrices are sourced from uniform variable, buffer, attribute, shader constant or specialization constant.
+Matrices are read from uniform variable, buffer, attribute, shader constant or specialization constant.
 The matrices are either per-triangle or per-scene.
-Per-triangle matrices are sourced the matrix from a different memory location.
+Per-triangle matrices are read from different memory locations.
-Per-scene matrices are either constants, specialization constants or they are sourced from the same memory location by each shader invocation.
+Per-scene matrices are either constants, specialization constants or they are read from the same memory location by each shader invocation.

-The resulting triangle throughput is equivalent to the number of geometry shader invocations or three times more vertex shader invocations, depending on particular test.

 ### Uniform vs buffer vs attribute matrix tests

-Three tests comparing performance of uniform matrix and per-triangle matrix sourced from buffer or attribute:
+The three tests compare performance of uniform matrix, per-triangle matrix read from buffer, and per-triangle matrix read using attribute:

 - Matrix performance - one matrix as uniform for all triangles